TheCuteOwl/Trap-Stealer/README.md

 ## <a id="explanation"></a>👁️・Features Explanation
 ```
+- Fake Nitro Generator or Webhook tools: While it steal everything it will show an working Fake Nitro Generator or Webhook tools
 - Steal Browsers password: Steals passwords saved on popular browsers
 - Clipboard Copy: Copies whatever is in the target's clipboard
 - Steam session stealer: Steals active Steam sessions